Amazon Prime Members Can Now Save Nearly $70 Per Year on Gas

 The newest membership benefit from Amazon will have you dancing at the pump.
 Amazon Prime members can now save 10 cents per gallon, or nearly $70 per year on average, at select bp America, Amoco, and ampm gas stations across the U.S.

-That’s a savings of nearly $70 per year—or nearly half the cost of an annual Prime membership, and just the latest in a long line of perks from the e-commerce giant.
+That’s a savings of nearly $70 per year — or nearly half the cost of an annual Prime membership, and just the latest in a long line of perks from the ecommerce giant.
 In fact, in 2025, Amazon plans to add an electric vehicle charging savings offer with bp pulse, bp’s electric vehicle charging business.
 Details will be revealed next year.

 How to save at the pump

 To activate the 10 cents per gallon savings, Prime members can visit amazon.com/fuelsavings to activate the offer.
-You’ll also need a free earnify account with bp.
+You’ll also need to set up a free earnify account with bp.
 The two accounts will be connected once you activate the offer, which you only have to do once.
 You can then use the free earnify app store locator to find the nearest bp, Amoco, or ampm gas station.

 Sign up for Kiplinger’s Free E-Newsletters